Ivy66/House_sales_king_county/README.md

 * Converted some columns from string to numeric data types

 **Visualization**
 After cleaning the data, I created some visualizations to better understand the data.
-I created a Histogram, Boxplot and scatter plots to visaulize the distribution of various features in the dataset such as home price, square footage and number of bedrooms
+I created a Histogram, Boxplot and scatter plots to visaulize the distribution of various features in the dataset such as home price, square footage and number of bedrooms.

+**Results**
+The analysis shows that the keyfactors influencing housing prices in kings county as the size of the house, the location of the house, and the overall condion of the property.
+I made a Ridge regression model which had an R squared value of around 0.70 on the holdout datase.

+**Conclusion**
+The analysis developed can be used to inform pricing decisions for homes in the area.
+The ridge regression model developed can be used to estimate the price of the house based on its features with a reasonable accuracy.